-Have you been charged with driving a vehicle while your license is suspended, canceled, or revoked?
+Have you been charged with driving a vehicle while your license is suspended, canceled, or revoked in West Palm Beach?
 Many people are charged with this crime in Florida.
 Some people are shocked to learn they are being charged with this crime because they do not even know that their license was ever suspended, canceled, or revoked.

 A person’s driver’s license can be suspended for a number of reasons such as:

 - Failing to appear at a traffic ticket hearing; or